IBM/ce-cns/documentation/cleanup-example.md

 #### Step 1: Open the `IBM Cloud Shell`

-Use following link to directly open the `IBM Cloud Shell`.
+Use the following link to directly open the `IBM Cloud Shell`.

 <https://cloud.ibm.com/shell>